-The Fully Informed Jury Association (FIJA) is a nonpartisan public policy research and education organization located in Helena, Montana.
-FIJA focuses on issues involving the role of the jury in our justice system and the preservation of the full function of the jury as the final arbiter in our courts of law.
-FIJA seeks to inform everyone about their rights, powers and responsibilities when serving as trial jurors.
-FIJA works to restore the function of the jury as the final check and balance on government.
+The Fully Informed Jury Association (FIJA) is a 501(c)(3), non-profit, nonpartisan, educational organization headquartered in Helena, Montana.
+Focusing on issues involving the role of the jury in our justice system, FIJA seeks to preserve the full function of the jury as the final arbiter in our courts of law by informing everyone about their rights, powers and responsibilities when serving as trial jurors.
+FIJA works to restore full knowledge of the function of the jury as the final check and balance on government.

 FIJA conducts its campaign solely through educational outreach programs and materials, and works to achieve its goals through means appropriate to its 501(c)(3) status.
 It does not advocate violence or willful disobedience to the law, and does not associate itself with any anti-government movement or organization.